-The use of wire hangers in construction has been utilized for a number of years with sheet metal and electrical systems and has become an accepted practice within those trades.
-The wire hanger systems are faster to install and maintain, yet are found to be equally re4liable.
-They have been accepted by engineers, architects and code bodies for sheet metal and electrical purposes, but have found slow acceptance by those same entities for mechanical systems.
+Wire hangers have been used in sheet metal and electrical system construction for a number of years and have become an accepted practice within those trades.
+Wire hanger systems have proven to be faster to install and maintain, and have been found to be equally reliable.
+They have been accepted by engineers, architects and code bodies for sheet metal and electrical purposes but have found slow acceptance by those same entities for mechanical systems.

 Wire hangers were thought to not be strong enough to handle the added weight of mechanical and plumbing systems or provide enough rigidity.
-Through testing and empirical evidence, wire hanger system manufacturers/designers are pushing back on those assumptions and are beginning to be approved for mechanical systems.
+Through testing and empirical evidence, wire hanger system manufacturers/designers are pushing back on those assumptions and the wire hanger systems are beginning to be approved for mechanical systems.